-DETOMIDINE HYDROCHLORIDE 10 mg/mL
+Detomidine Hydrochloride 10 mg/mL

 5mL Single vial

 Sedator is a dose controlled sedative and analgesic.
-It may be used to facilitate examinations, x-rays, minor surgical operations, transport etc. It may be used to control pain including that of the uncomplicated equine colic case.
+It may be used to facilitate examinations, x-rays, minor surgical procedures, transport etc. It may be used to control pain including that of the uncomplicated equine colic case.
 Sedator has a role in providing prolonged analgesia (up to 12 hours) in horses for example with an accident case.
 Sedator is a sedative and analgesic that may be used to facilitate:

-• Minor surgical procedures e.g. Treatment of wounds, removal of skin tumours, hoof care and castration.
+• Minor surgical procedures e.g. treatment of wounds, removal of skin tumours, hoof care and castration.

-In painful procedures detomidine should be used in combination with an analgesic or a local anaesthetic”.
+• In painful procedures detomidine should be used in combination with an analgesic or a local anaesthetic.

 DOSAGE AND ADMINISTRATION

 The full analgesic effect is established by 5-15 minutes following administration.
-If the desired level of sedation is not achieved following administration of a low dose, a further, additive, dose may be given.
+If the desired level of sedation is not achieved following administration of a low dose, a further additive dose may be given.
 The dose response can be graded from I to III as follows:

-ADDITIONAL SAFETY INSTRUCTIONS
+ADDITIONAL USER SAFETY

 If poisoning occurs, contact a doctor or Poisons Information Centre.
-Phone Australia 131126, New Zealand 0800 764 766.
+Phone Australia 131126 or in New Zealand 0800 764 766.

 Store below 25°C (air conditioning).
 Protect from light.
+Do not freeze.